 You may or may or may not know/use this Illustrator feature, but Layer Masking is a very under-used feature of the Adobe Illustrator series of software.
 I'm not talking about making a clipping mask.
 This is entirely different altogether.
 By making a “layer mask,” you can save precious time by not having to release and reapply clipping masks, and even better – there's a toggle button in the Layers Palette!
 Tutorial below.

-Like I said before, this is a very under-used feature, so it’s been around for a while.
-I know for a fact that Layer masking is available in CS1+ but anything earlier, I’m not sure. (hopefully you all can help us out with that in the comments)
+Like I said before, this is a very under-used feature, so it's been around for a while.
+I know for a fact that Layer masking is available in CS1+ but anything earlier, I'm not sure. (hopefully, you all can help us out with that in the comments)

 Let's dive right in:

 First, open Illustrator, make a new file, then create a bunch of random shapes on the artboard.
+It takes only three short and handy steps to apply a layer mask.
+You may fill the specified geometrical shape with some sort of texture to apply it to particular dimensions.

 Create a shape to use as your mask